czipperz/kfg/README.md

 `init.el`.
 Since `kfg` promises to install all dependent packages prior to executing any `config.el` files, the configuration can be sure that it will be able to call this function.

+To activate this module (and any others in the same directory) use:

+    (kfg-find-and-activate-modules "~/.emacs.d/kfg/modules")

+This will scan the "modules" directory for modules, reading each `meta.el` in turn.
+It will then filter the modules based on their metadata using the `filter` argument.
+For each module that passes the filter, its packages will be installed, and then all of the `config.el` files will be executed.

 That's really all there is to `kfg`.
 You can add as many modules as you want, and the configurations can be as complex as you need.
 You